 - The measure is widely accessible for young unemployed people registered in Unemployment Insurance Fund.
 About 80% of all young people registered as unemployed are eligible for the M1J measure.
 Of all the people who are eligible, about 9% have started working with the M1J measure.

 - The people participating in the M1J measure are on average 23 years old, mostly with (vocational) secondary education.
 About half of the particiants have acquired a professional qualificaiton (mostly vocational education) and the other half have acquired general education.
 The share of men and women is roughly equal among participants.
 The M1J measure is used the most in North-East regioon of Estonia, where the overall unemployment is also the highest of all Estonian regions.

-- Six months after the end of the M1J measure, 64% of participants are still employed, which is slightlylower of the target of 70%.
+- Six months after the end of the M1J measure, 64% of participants are still employed, which is slightly lower of the target of 70%.
 Still, participation in the measure ensures a stable employment.
-One year after starting with the M1J measure, 74% of participants are still employed (most of them still with the wage subsidy).
+One year after starting with the M1J measure, 74% of participants are still employed.
 Two years after, employment holds at 70%.
-At the same time, those young people who qualify for the measure but started working without the wage subsidy, are slightly less often employedone year after entering their first employment (62–67%) as well as after two years (63–67%).
+At the same time, those young people who qualify for the measure but started working without the wage subsidy, are slightly less often employed one year after entering their first employment (62–67%) as well as after two years (63–67%).